Choosing a Computer Case and Power Supply

 You also may want to consider a hard drive cooler and a chipset cooler, especially if the computer will be used in a hot environment or if you need to use a small case because of space limitations in your office, dorm room, or jail cell.
 Small cases can cause major heat buildup, which in turn can cause all sorts of errors and failures.
 If you have no choice but to use a small case, extra cooling can help avoid heat-related problems.

 When selecting a computer case, consider how the case design will make it more or less difficult to assemble the computer and to maintain it once it's built.
 Look at things such as how easy the case is to open, whether the drive cages are easily removable (which makes drive installation and replacement easier), how difficult routine cleaning and dust-removal will be, and whether you'll have room for upgrades.
 We're geeks, after all, so it's only a matter of time before we open the case again to do some modifications.

 As I mentioned at the top of this page, some people couldn't care less about a computer's looks.
 Others go to great pain to find a case that matches their decor or is otherwise pleasing to their eyes.
-Me, I like simple designs that look like a computer and not a jukebox.
+Me, I like simple, black or dark gray designs that look like a computer and not a jukebox.
 But that's just me.

 Unlike the "old days" of computing when everything was boxy-looking and putty-colored, PC cases are now available in a full spectrum of colors, styles, and designs.
 Some have transparent side panels framed with flashing neon lights.
 Some people, especially gamers, like the effects that these lights provide.
 Others (like me) think the lights are useless and a waste of money.
 But hey, whatever floats your boat.